-- In some problems we may be interested in determining only whether there exists a path of length one or more from vertex i to vertex j of directed graph G (the weights are not considered or weights do not exist). - The algorithm for this problem is a modification of Floyd's algorithm, which historically predates Floyd's algorithm, called Warshall's algorithm.
+- In some problems we may be interested in determining only whether there exists a path of length one or more from vertex i to vertex j of directed graph G. - The algorithm for this problem is a modification of Floyd's algorithm, which historically predates Floyd's algorithm, called Warshall's algorithm.

-Existence of Paths (cont'd)
+Transitive Closure (cont'd)

-- Suppose our weight matrix C is just the adjacency matrix of graph G. That is, C[i, j] = 1 if there is an edge from i to j, and 0 otherwise. - We wish to compute the matrix A such that A[i, j] = 1 if there is a path of length one or more from i to j, and 0 otherwise. - A is the transitive closure (μεταβατική κλειστότητα) of the adjacency matrix.
+- Suppose our weight matrix C is just the adjacency matrix of graph G. That is, C[i, j] = 1 if there is an edge from i to j, and 0 otherwise. - We wish to compute the matrix A such that A[i, j] = 1 if there is a path of length one or more from i to j, and 0 otherwise. - A is often called the transitive closure of the adjacency matrix.